 If you are a U.S. citizen who is 21 years of age or older, you can apply for a Green Card for your parents.
 This Green Card is an immigrant visa that makes parents of U.S. citizens lawful permanent residents in the United States.
 There is no limit on the number of parent Green Cards issued each year.
 The application process generally takes about 12 months and requires $420 in filing fees.
 This article explains the process of applying for a parent Green Card in detail.

 We can help you prepare your Parent Green Card application paperwork for free with our simple web app.
-Click any of the Green Buttons above or below to get started, or read on to learn more.
+Read on to learn more.

 In order for your parent to get a U.S. Green Card, they must be eligible and admissible to the U.S.

 The eligibility requirements for parent Green Cards are generally pretty straightforward.
 For a U.S. citizen's parent to file for permanent residence in the U.S., they have to be a legal parent of that citizen.
 "Legal parents" include:

 Even if a parent is eligible for a Green Card, they may not be admissible to the U.S. The recent enforcement of U.S. immigration laws like the Public Charge Rule may make it harder for certain parents of U.S. Citizens to get a Green Card, for example.
 The Public Charge rule assesses whether an immigrant is likely to become a burden on the U.S. government by asking: